If you are interested in joining our LOSS Team, you can send an email here: LOSS Team Interest Email

 Step 2: Attend a session of Sudden & Traumatic Loss, which provides the foundation of understanding for this team.
 The training session examines tragedies, from mass disasters to the personal tragedy of suicide.
 We discuss Crisis Theory and the value a LOSS Team can have in a community.

 Step 3: Meet with our LOSS Team Coordinator.
 This face-to-face meeting is an opportunity for us to get to know each other, discuss what active response looks like, review your commitment to serve, and ensure this is an excellent fit for both you and our team.

-Step 4: Complete a LOSS Team Volunteer Application Packet which will be provided to you by our coordinator, then is submitted to and processed by the Tulare County Health & Human Services Agency (www.tchhsa.org).
+Step 4: Complete a LOSS Team Volunteer Application Packet, which will be provided to you by our coordinator, and which is then submitted to and processed by the Tulare County Health & Human Services Agency (www.tchhsa.org).

 Step 5: Complete a Live Scan background check.
 Our volunteers respond to active incident scenes and interact with community members during some of the most vulnerable moments of their lives.
 We need to ensure our volunteers are fully vetted and able to provide high-quality services.